 Why AI Won't Make Doctors Obsolete

 In healthcare, there is constant change.
-Evolution of knowledge and treatment, and innovation in technology and care means there is an ever changing medical landscape.
-Practitioners are no strangers to these new ideas or adapting to new trends.
-Getting comfortable with one thing only means closer proximity to the next.
+Knowledge evolution and tech innovations make for a medical landscape that is always shifting.
+For practitioners, getting comfortable with one approach or system only means closer proximity to its next iteration.
 Over the past ten years, nothing embodies that ever-changing philosophy more than medical note taking solutions.

 In just a short amount of time, we’ve seen numerous solution-based approaches.
-From in person and virtual scribes to dictation devices and speech to text technology, the changes have been frequent and swift.
-Now, in the age of machine learning, we’re ushering in the newest solutions: Artificial intelligence that can ambiently listen to a patient encounter and automatically produce medical notes.
+From in-person and virtual scribes to dictation devices and speech to text technology, the changes have been frequent and swift.
+Now, in the age of machine learning, we’re ushering in the newest solutions: AI-powered medical scribes.

 Technology like this has the true potential to transform the lives of physicians and how they are able to provide care.
 But, it raises many difficult questions as well, in ethics and in practice.
 If we let AI sneak in the backdoor, what potential does it have to proliferate deep into medicine and disrupt the rest of the healthcare industry?
 More importantly, how will it affect the individual providers who allow the rest of us to flourish?

 But, if wearable AI devices come to replace regular check ups, what happens to primary care physicians?
-Or if systems of sensors and machines develop to the point where they can detect, diagnose and treat cancer, what happens to our radiologists and oncologists?
+Or if systems of advanced sensors and machines develop to the point where they can detect, diagnose and treat, say, cancer, what happens to our radiologists and oncologists?
 Do they, just like scribes, become arbitraged out?
 Left for systems that maximize the bottom line and do a “better” job?

 The answer, like all in this industry and far beyond, is layered.
 The biggest thing we must remember is that AI is here to help, not to take.